 Beloved brethren, let the worshiper not forget how the publican prayed with the Pharisee in the temple – not with his eyes boldly raised up to heaven, nor with hands held up in pride; but beating his breast and confessing the sins within, he implored the help of the divine mercy.
 While the Pharisee was pleased with himself, it was the publican who deserved to be sanctified, since he placed his hope of salvation not in his confidence of innocence – since no-one is innocent – but he prayed, humbly confessing his sins, and he who pardons the humble heard his prayer.

-This excerpt on the humility & modesty in prayer of Hannah and the Publican comes from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr (Cap 4-6: CSEL 3, 268-270).
-It is used in Roman Office of Readings for the 11th Sunday in Ordinary Time, with the accompanying biblical reading taken from Judges 2:6-3:4.
+This excerpt on the humility & modesty in prayer of Hannah and the Publican is the first in a series of selections used in the Roman Office of Readings taken from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr (Cap 4-6: CSEL 3, 268-270).
+It is used in Office of Readings for the eleventh (11th) Sunday in Ordinary Time, with the accompanying biblical reading taken from Judges 2:6-3:4.